💡

 Pressure injuries are the most common serious complication after SCI — about a third of people get one during their first hospitalization, and most will face at least one over a lifetime.
-They're also largely preventable.
-This is the short version of what to do.
+They're also largely preventable — here's the short version of what to do.

 What They Are